Learn more about ISAs

 There are two types of ISA:

 Cash ISA – essentially the same as a normal savings account except the interest is tax-free.
-There are many types of cash ISAs, such as instant access, notice, or fixed rate
+There are many types of cash ISAs, such as easy access, notice, or fixed rate

 Stocks & shares ISA – suitable if you can leave your money alone for at least five years.
 You can put your money into a range of investments.
 Bear in mind that the value of your investment can go down as well as up.